 In 2016 and 2017, the bank failed to comply with AML and KYC legislation.
 With a resource deficiency of employees working in the anti-money laundering department, Commerzbank hired 47 new employees, bringing their departmental total up to 50 AML professionals to avoid future fines.

-Even so, the bank failed to accommodate and provide adequate AML protection and was therefore charged.
+Even so, the bank failed to accommodate and provide adequate AML protection and was charged.

-Involved in two separate problems, the bank is facing challenges in both the US and UK for failure to comply with various regulations.
+Involved in two separate problems, the bank faces challenges in the US and UK for failure to comply with various regulations.
 With fines exceeding $150 million, this German bank has been tied to many controversies across the world in recent years.

 The location in New York faced severe fines for crimes tied to non-compliance with KYC legislation after being entwined to the late Jeffrey Epstein.
 Epstein, convicted of various abuse crimes, put the bank at risk after failing to follow KYC laws.

 Deutsche Bank reportedly chose not to follow the rules in place even knowing the criminal history of Epstein, allowing various apprehensive transactions upwards of millions of dollars.
-Similarly enough, the Deutsch Bank paid out $600 million in fines in 2017 related to a Russian money-laundering scandal.
+Similarly, Deutsche Bank paid out $600 million in fines in 2017 related to a Russian money-laundering scandal.

 Moving upwards in severity, the Nordic banks face some of the largest money laundering schemes in Europe.
 Involving illegal money movement from Russia to Eastern Europe, these $200 billion worth of transactions cost the bank hefty fines.